samhvw8/partial-xml-stream-parser/README.md

 #### Stop Nodes

-Stop nodes are tags whose content is not parsed as XML, but treated as raw text:
+Stop nodes are tags whose content is not parsed as XML, but treated as raw text.
+StopNodes support both exact tag names and flexible wildcard patterns:

 ```javascript
 const parser = new PartialXMLStreamParser({